 Installation art can take on many different forms, making giving students a concrete picture challenging.
 Still, it is important to establish a student-friendly definition for when students study and create this unique art form.
 Tate defines installation art as “large-scale, mixed-media constructions, often designed for a specific place or for a temporary period of time.”
 A more simplified description for younger students can be defined as art that surrounds the viewer and creates its own environment.
 When students have a common understanding of the type of artwork they are making, they can better consider the possibilities.

 As mentioned above, installation art is a wonderful opportunity to include all students in your class or school.
 It is also a great way to build a community outside of school walls by inviting in local artists, businesses, and groups.
-Download this complimentary PDF from our Innovative Installations FLEX lesson.
+Download this complimentary PDF from our Innovative Installations Lesson in FLEX Curriculum.
 In it, you will find discussion questions to help your students consider the connections between art and community.Download Now!

 Malcolm Cochran’s Field of Corn (With Osage Orange Trees) in Columbus, Ohio, is a real field home to 109 six-foot-tall concrete ears of corn.
 The installation includes text explaining the history of corn production, yet the scale is what delights the viewer.
 Many public outdoor art installations engage viewers to play with and question their surroundings in new ways.
 Investigate local art installations near you to introduce this in your art room and plan future field trips.